Love Somebody (Rick Springfield song)

 "Love Somebody" is a song by Rick Springfield.
 It was released in 1984 as the first single from his soundtrack album Hard to Hold.

 Cash Box said that the song demonstrates Springfield's improvement as a songwriter since he began his pop music career.

-The song peaked at No. 5 on the Billboard Hot 100.
+The song was a Top 5 hit on the Billboard Hot 100.

+The outro of this song is almost an exact match for the outro of Bruce Springsteen's 1975 song Born to Run.